A.M.D.G. – Ad Majorem Dei Gloriam (For the Greater Glory of God)

 Our students live in more than 50 zip codes from Abita Springs to Westwego.
 They come from a wide range of economic, religious, and ethnic backgrounds.
 This diversity is part of what gives Jesuit its strength and prepares its students to live in the world around them.

 Enrollment for the 2018 – 2019 school year is 1,371 students.

 Since the founding of Jesuit High School in 1847, no qualified young man has been refused admission because his family could not afford to pay all or part of the tuition.
 Jesuit’s tuition is one of the least expensive tuitions among Catholic and private high schools in the New Orleans area.

-- The Class of 2015 included 34 National Merit Semifinalists, one National Achievement Scholar, one National Achievement Outstanding Participant, three National Hispanic Scholars, one National Hispanic Honorable Mention, and 18 Commended Merit Scholars.
+- The Class of 2018 included 35 National Merit Semifinalists, five National Hispanic Scholars, and 19 Commended Merit Scholars.

-- Our faculty includes ten Jesuit priests, brothers, and scholastics.
+- Our faculty includes eight Jesuit priests and brothers.
 Of our eight guidance counselors, two full-time counselors and one part-time counselor focuses exclusively on college placement.

-- Forty-two faculty members are alumni of Jesuit schools throughout the country.
-(Forty-one are Jesuit High School of New Orleans alumni.)
+- Thirty-seven faculty members are alumni of Jesuit schools throughout the country.
+(Thirty-six are Jesuit High School of New Orleans alumni.)

 Academic and Co-Curriculars

 Everything at Jesuit is geared to prepare students for a successful college experience.
 But a day at Jesuit entails more than just the classroom.
 Formation – spiritual, academic, and social – is the focus of a young man’s stay at Jesuit.
 Whether it is monthly Mass, Morning Assembly, pep rallies, or daily lunch, students at Jesuit participate together.

 - Jesuit has 27 Honors and 12 Advanced Placement courses